 Rainey Sculpture Pavilion

-The 2017 Holiday Exhibits – Holiday Memories: Winter Reminiscences in the Jennewein Gallery and Lowcountry Legacy in the Noble Gallery
+The 2018 Holiday Exhibits – Holiday Memories: Blasts from the Past in the Jennewein Gallery and A Light in the Darkness in the Noble Gallery

 Holiday Memories: Blasts from the Past builds upon previous displays of electric model trains, period Christmas trees and toys, and other holiday nostalgia from the Postbellum to the 1960s.
 An expanded display of The Polar Express returns as does the collection of model trains that have become an integral part of the exhibit including Lionel, American Flyer, and Bachmann trains (HO, O, O27, S) inside the gallery and G-scale trains outdoors.
 Also a new display this year that is sure to delight!
 A full amusement park in miniature features miniature golf, three roller coasters, and a sleek monorail.
 All of the landscapes and sets (trains and amusement park) were designed, fabricated, and installed by Collections staff.